 Some of our important milestones:

 On 22 December Minerva McArthur was born at sea on passage to New South Wales.
-Two days later she was baptised by Rev. Christopher Eipper, the first recorded action in the name of the Presbyterian Church in northern NSW (now Queensland).
+Two days later she was baptised by Rev. Christopher Eipper, the first recorded action in the name of the Presbyterian Church in northern New South Wales (now Queensland).

 Reverend John Flynn, a Presbyterian clergyman, took up his first appointment at Beltana Mission in the north of South Australia.
 He went on to organise the lease of an aircraft from the newly formed ‘Q.A.N.T.A.S.’ and the beginnings of the ‘Flying Doctor’ service was formed.

-Mr William Robert Black donated two homes to the Presbyterian Church of Qld for use in the care of the elderly.
-The homes were named after two Governors-General and distinguished ‘sons’ of the Presbyterian Church: Hopetoun in Chelmer and Stonehaven in Oxley, giving rise to the Ministry of the Presbyterian Church in aged care.
+Mr William Robert Black donated two homes to the Presbyterian Church of Queensland for use in the care of the elderly.
+The homes were named after two Governor-Generals and distinguished ‘sons’ of the Presbyterian Church: Hopetoun in Oxley and Stonehaven in Chelmer, giving rise to the Ministry of the Presbyterian Church in aged care.

 The first independent living cottages at Hopetoun are constructed.